platformdotnet/Platform.VirtualFileSystem/README.md

 ## Installation

 Platform.VirtualFileSystem is available via [nuget](https://nuget.org/packages/Platform.VirtualFileSystem/).
 You can search for `Platform.VirtualFileSystem` using the Visual Studio NuGet plugin UI or by typing `Install-Package Platform.VirtualFileSystem` into the Visual Studio Package Manager Console.
+If you want zip support you should also install the zip provider using `Install-Package Platform.VirtualFileSystem.Providers.Zip`.

-A zip file for those who don't use NuGet will be available in the future.
+A package for those who don't use NuGet will be available in the future.
 In the mean time you can download the latest zip of the NuGet package direct from the [nuget website](http://packages.nuget.org/api/v1/package/Platform.VirtualFileSystem).
 Note that you will also need the [Platform.NET package](wget http://packages.nuget.org/api/v1/package/Platform.NET).
-Only two assemblies are required for Platform.VirtualFileSystem: `Platform.dll` and `Platform.VirtualFileSystem.dll`.
+Only two assemblies are required for Platform.VirtualFileSystem: `Platform.dll` and `Platform.VirtualFileSystem.dll` (though zip support also requires `Platform.VirtualFileSystem.Providers.Zip.dll`).

 ## Included FileSystem providers